MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 > Google Play considers the in-app update code as malicious behavior even if it isn’t used at runtime.
 Use a variant of the Distribute SDK as directed in [this section](#remove-in-app-updates-for-google-play-builds) before submitting your app to Google Play.
 Failure to not remove the in-app update code can lead to noncompliance and removal of the app from Google Play.

 > [!NOTE]
-> If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the App Center backend.
+> If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they'll try to authenticate against the App Center backend.
 We recommend to not enable App Center Distribute for your UI tests.

 ## Add in-app updates to your app
 Follow the [Get started](~/sdk/getting-started/android.md) section if you haven't set up and started the SDK in your application, yet.